csaethre19/csaethre19/README.md

 ✨ Hi my name is Charlotte ✨
-⚡ About me: student of computer science and parent of two fur babies
 <!--
 **csaethre19/csaethre19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.